albinsjolin/cancer-whitepaper/README.md

 One argument against the point I make, that the advent of agriculture is the cause of cancer of the dietary increase of carbohydrates, is the early deaths of ancient humans.
 Since cancer is cumulative, early deaths could be an explanation for its lack of appearance.
 However, the discovery of the Shanidar Cave shows four specimens of ancient Neanderthals, which were aged between 30-50.
 They are dated from around 65000-35000 years ago, well before the advent of agriculture.
-This gives some idea that ancient humans managed to reach an older age, child mortality might be a cause for the low average age.
+This gives some idea that ancient humans managed to reach an older age, child mortality might be a cause for the low average age (Wikipedia).

 ### Ketoacidosis